Henk Groot

 Hendrik Groot (22 April 1938 – 11 May 2022) was a Dutch footballer who played as a forward and attacking midfielder.

+Club career

-Groot made his professional debut on 23 August 1959 in a 3–0 win of Ajax against NAC Breda.
-Scoring a hatrick in the same match.
-His older brother Cees Groot also played for Ajax.
+Born in Zaandijk, Groot started playing football for hometown club ZVV Zaandijk before joining Stormvogels alongside his older brother Cees.
+Henk later made his professional debut on 23 August 1959 in a 3–0 win of Ajax against NAC, scoring a hattrick in the same match.
 He also played for Feyenoord.
-He was born in Zaandijk.
-He was related to player Kick Groot.

-Henk Groot was renowned for prolific scoring, especially with headers.
+Groot was renowned for his goalscoring prowess, especially with headers.
 His most famous goal was a header against Real Madrid in 1967.
+He is still record goalscorer in one season for Ajax, since he scored 41 in the 1960-61 Eredivisie season.

+International career

+A prolific striker, Groot scored 12 goals in 39 games for the Netherlands.

+Family

+His older brother Cees Groot also played for Ajax.

+Henk Groot is related to Dutch football player Kick Groot.